Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: Sharp bounds in the multilayered sample selection model

 \subsection{Step 2: Sharp bounds on the treatment effects}

-As evident from equations (\ref{EC1}) and (\ref{EC2}), the conditional observed distribution of earnings, $F_{Y|D,Z}(y|d,z)$, can be expressed as a finite mixture of the conditional potential outcome distributions given the response types, $F_{Y_{z,d}|T}(y|l,l')$.
-More, precisely we have:
+As evident from equations (\ref{EC1}) and (\ref{EC2}), the observed conditional distribution of earnings, $F_{Y|D,Z}(y|d,z)$, can be expressed as a finite mixture of the conditional potential outcome distributions given the response types, $F_{Y_{z,d}|T}(y|l,l')$.
+More precisely, we have:

 The unknowns in this mixture are the weights, $\gamma^z_{d,d'}$ for $z \in \{0,1\}$, and $d,d' \in \{0,...,T\}$.
-In \cite{lee_training_2009}, Assumption \ref{Ass:LM} implies that the weights are point-identified, and establishing identification reduces to recovering the mean average of the mixture components.
+In \cite{lee_training_2009}, Assumption \ref{Ass:LM} implies that the weights are point identified, and establishing identification reduces to recovering the mean average of the mixture components.
 However, in our scenario, the mixture weights are not point identified under Assumption \ref{Ass:LM}.
-Even when we broaden Assumption \ref{Ass:LM} with Assumption \ref{Ass:Type-rest}, point identification is still not achieved.
-This under-identification issue primarily arises due to the presence of numerous unobserved types stemming from the multiple layers, i.e., firms.
-Nonetheless, we can still derive informative bounds on these weights, as elaborated in the preceding subsection.
+Even when we strengthen Assumption \ref{Ass:LM} with Assumption \ref{Ass:Type-rest}, point identification is still not achieved.
+This underidentification issue arises primarily due to the presence of numerous unobserved types stemming from the multiple layers, i.e., firms.
+Nevertheless, we can still derive informative bounds on these weights, as elaborated in the previous subsection.